Sk-2018/mcts_nnue_chess/README.md

 PY
 ```

-This demonstrates the PUCT-based MCTS loop.
+This demonstrates the PUCT-based MCTS loop using the network's policy and value
+predictions.

 ### Reinforcement learning

 `AlphaZeroTrainer` implements a very small self-play reinforcement learning
-loop that updates the value network from game outcomes.
-Running the module as a
+loop that updates the network on both value and policy targets derived from
-script performs one training step and prints the training loss:
+self-play.
+Running the module as a script performs one training step and prints
+the training loss:

 ```bash
 python src/alpha_zero.py